vizchart/vizdiagram/README.md

 PS: scale, ` 0.1 - 4.0 (10% - 400%)

-## Contributing
+## Online demo

-We welcome contributions!
-Please see our [Contributing Guide](link-to-contributing-guide) for more details.
+Please check this url [AI Flowchart Maker](https://vizchart.com) to use the apps for free, but for AI features, which is limited per day.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](link-to-license) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.